-From left to right: Dr. Nicole DeVaul, Dr. Rebecca Lynch, Dr. Lisa Schwartz, Dr. Kirsten Brown, Dr. Hope Jackson, and Dr. Danielle Dooley (Dr. Natasha Powell, not pictured)
+From left to right: Dr. Nicole DeVaul, Dr. Rebecca Lynch, Dr. Lisa Schwartz, Dr. Kirsten Brown, Dr. Hope Jackson, and Dr. Danielle Dooley (Dr. Katrina Hawkins, not pictured)

 The Clara Bliss Hinds Society is the George Washington University School of Medicine and Health Sciences Group on Women in Medicine and Science.
 It is with excitement and gratitude that we introduce the members of the 2021-2023 Executive Committee: